akka/akka-http/docs/src/main/paradox/scala/http/client-side/client-transport.md

 ### Connection Pool Usage

-The @unidoc[ConnectionPoolSettings] class allows setting a custom transport for any of the pool methods.
-Use `ConnectionPoolSettings.withTransport` to configure a transport and pass those settings to one of the pool methods like
+The @unidoc[ClientConnectionSettings] class allows setting a custom transport for any of the pool methods.
+First use `ClientConnectionSettings.withTransport` to configure a transport, then use `ConnectionPoolSettings.withConnectionSettings` and pass those settings to one of the pool methods like
 @scala[`Http().singleRequest`, `Http().superPool`, or `Http().cachedHostConnectionPool`]
 @java[`Http.get(...).singleRequest`, `Http.get(...).superPool`, or `Http.get(...).cachedHostConnectionPool`].

+Same feature is available for Web Sockets, directly with `ClientConnectionSettings` and methods like
+@scala[`Http().singleWebSocketRequest`, `Http().webSocketClientFlow` or `Http().webSocketClientLayer`]
+@java[`Http.get(...).singleWebSocketRequest`, `Http.get(...).webSocketClientFlow` or `Http.get(...).webSocketClientLayer`].

 ### Single Connection Usage

-You can configure a custom transport for a single HTTP connection by passing it to the `Http().outgoingConnectionUsingTransport` method.
+You can configure a custom transport for a single HTTP connection by setting it to a `ClientConnectionSettings` that you pass to the
+`Http().outgoingConnectionUsingContext` method.

 ## Predefined Transports